 From the county’s formation in 1852, the King County Commissioners—and King County taxpayers—have been responsible for supporting indigents, paupers, ill, insane, and homeless people living in the county.
 Beginning with the 1877 establishment of the King County Poor Farm in what is now Georgetown, through the 1931 opening of Harborview Hospital on Profanity Hill, to the current array of regional trauma care and community-based services of the Harborview Medical Center, Public Health—Seattle & King County (including Health Care for the Homeless Network), the leaders and residents of King County have wrestled with ways to fulfill this public mandate and mission.

-The topic of Skid Road is timely as our country wrestles with a continuing health care reform debate that includes how to provide health care for people experiencing poverty and homelessness.
+The topic of Skid Road is timely as our country wrestles with a continuing healthcare reform debate that includes how to provide health care for people experiencing poverty and homelessness.
 It is timely in that the Great Recession and now the COVID-19 pandemic have forced more people to experience—or to fear experiencing—homelessness.
 It is timely in that homelessness is increasing in King County, along with the ongoing political debates about housing, encampment sweeps, treatment for people with chronic mental illness and substance use issues, as well as other public policy options for addressing this complex problem.

 I’ll update this site as more material, including published essays, becomes available.